cnjohnniekwok/word-press-mysql/README.md

 In this repository you will find all the kubernates resources I've create for the  wordpress.
 Here I deploy MySQL database to act as the RDS required for this wordpress servers.

-Since this is a local setup of a kubernates deployment, I only use one variable `var.project` to illustrate the re-reusability, we can change this variable to re-deploy everything to another namespace.
+Since this is a local setup of a kubernates deployment, I only use one variable `var.project` to illustrate the re-reusability, we can change this variable to re-deploy everything to another kubernate cluster as a module.
 Usually there will be more such as access key, token, or some other project aspects variable.
 Since this is created for demonstration purpose, I export the `TF_VAR_project` as an local environment variable for terrafrom to read.

 The kubernate resources will deploy in the following sequence:
 1. namespace